 Treating Bleeding Gums and Gum Disease

 There are surgical and non-surgical periodontal disease treatments to help lessen the symptoms of periodontitis.
 Non-surgical treatment can include antibiotics, scaling, and root planing.
 Topical or oral antibiotics can help eliminate bacteria that is causing infection.

 Surgical treatments for periodontitis include pocket reduction or flap surgery, bone grafting, and tissue regeneration.
 Flap surgery exposes roots for more effective scaling and planing by lifting back gum tissue.
-Bone grafting is needed when gums recede as a result of gum disease.
+Bone grafting helps regenerate lost bone in the jaw.
 This procedure holds the affected tooth in place and can promote regrowth.
 To learn about our periodontal treatments for gum disease, visit Periodontal therapy.